ceb10n/pydantic-settings-aws/docs/configuration/secrets-manager.md

 | `secrets_name`    | :fontawesome-solid-triangle-exclamation: required | The name of your Secrets Manager |
 | `secrets_version` | :fontawesome-solid-xmark: optional                | The version of your secret       |
 | `secrets_stage`   | :fontawesome-solid-xmark: optional                | The stage of your secret         |

+!!! warning "Single secret per settings class"
+    `SecretsManagerBaseSettings` supports only one secret per settings class.
+If you need values from multiple secrets, use separate settings classes or use `AWSBaseSettings` with per-field `Annotated` metadata.

+## :fontawesome-solid-lock: Thread Safety

+The boto3 client cache is thread-safe.
+A `threading.Lock` protects all cache reads and writes, making `SecretsManagerBaseSettings` safe to instantiate from multiple threads simultaneously — including free-threaded Python builds (`3.13t`, `3.14t`).

+!!! info "Requirements"
+    Requires **Python 3.10+**.